deluakin/deluakin/README.md

 ### What have I been up to?

 - 🔭 I’m currently working on 2 interesting projects!
-- 🚀 I have been playing with different LLM especial "stable diffusion" and "deepseek" - thanks to Ollama
+- 🚀 I have been playing with different LLM especial "stable diffusion" and "deepseek"
 - 🧐 I started learning to play Guitar